-Tools like Facebook, Twitter, and Instagram (to name just a few) have the potential to help you gobble up a tremendous amount of influence in your market without a lot of extra effort – and no real monetary expenditure – but you need to know how to use the social media systems efficiently.
+Tools like Facebook, Twitter, Pinterest, LinkedIn and Instagram (to name just a few) have the potential to help you gobble up a tremendous amount of influence in your market without a lot of extra effort – and no real monetary expenditure – but you need to know how to use social media efficiently.

 Besides, if you are just posting willy nilly, it will make it much harder for you to go back and analyze what worked and what didn’t.

 You also need a social media calendar so that if there is an untimely event that requires you to move/reschedule certain posts, you can do this with ease.

 That’s why you need a social media calendar.

 You’ll notice that some of the most successful businesses on the planet – and certainly some of the savviest marketers out there – seem to release posts on a regular drip feed, almost as though they had planned the whole thing out.

 Well, that’s because they almost certainly have created a social media calendar.

 By planning out all of their social media efforts they are able to put their social media marketing almost on autopilot, giving them the almost unfair advantage of being able to focus on other areas of their marketing and advertising while their competitors really struggle figuring out social media.

 When you figure out how to create a social media calendar of your own, you gain the same almost unfair advantage!